 Other care conditions: Some plants have greater care needs than others which may not be suitable for certain offices or they need too much time for the average busy office worker.
 Choose a plant (most of the above) which are fairly low maintenance.

-Who’s maintaining them?: Plants other than personal ones on a desk are best to be assigned to on person to maintain them, otherwise you get a scenario where either too many people are watering them or no-one at all.
+Who’s maintaining them?: Plants other than personal ones on a desk are best to be assigned to one person to maintain them, otherwise, you get a scenario where either too many people are watering them or no one at all.
 They will also need feeding and other matters taken care of which is carried out better when one member of staff does it.

-Hiring: If plants are an important part of your office décor, and you don’t want the responsibility of maintaining them, or your office is visited by important people and customers – another option is to hire a company which rent plants and maintain them for you.
+Hiring: If plants are an important part of your office décor, and you don’t want the responsibility of maintaining them, or your office is visited by important people and customers – another option is to hire a company that rents plants and maintains them for you.
 You may only want plants for special events, which can be arranged with the hire companies.